denik/cython-ifdef/README.markdown

 * It does not look into included .pxi.
 * The amount of time it takes is exponential: 2^(Number of symbols), so it does not support arbitrary amount of preprocessor symbols.

-It was written to support [gevent's](http://gevent.org) use case, rather than a generic tool, so be warned.
+It was written to support [gevent's](http://gevent.org) use case rather than a generic tool, so be warned.

 ## Author